Finding Your Way: A Journey Through the Wilderness of Life

 This is exactly why I created My Best Life Basecamp community and offer private coaching.

-Carving a new trail through the wilderness can be scary and hard; it also requires skills that most of us have not learned before reaching this point.
+Carving a new trail through the wilderness can be scary and hard.
+It also requires skills that most of us have not learned before reaching this point.

 A coming home.